-APD 1915(c) and 1915(b)(4) Waivers
+APD 1915(c) and 1915(b)(4) waivers

 Two waivers are approved by the Centers for Medicare and Medicaid Services (CMS) for APD.
 Both are approved to be in place through 2026.

-1915(c) #0185 Aging and Physically Disabled Waiver includes:
+1915(c) Aged and Physically Disabled Waiver includes:

 - Waiver Case Management services for eligible individuals